itsmurugappan/istio-in-a-box/README.md

 #### 8. Check out the app

-* Open firefox browser and hit ingressgateway-svc.ose end point, you should see the bookstore app.
+* Open firefox browser and hit ingressgateway-svc.ose/productpage end point, you should see the bookstore app.

 #### 9. Clean up